skolmer/i18n-tag-schema/README.md

     -h, --help            output usage information
     -V, --version         output the version number
-    -s, --schema <path>   set schema path. defaults to ./translation.schema.json -f, --filter <regex>  a regular expression to filter source files. defaults to \.jsx?
-    -v, --validate        use to validate translation file(s). path has to be a JSON file or directory. requires --schema <path>
+    -s, --schema <path>   set schema path. defaults to ./translation.schema.json -f, --filter <regex>  a regular expression to filter source files. defaults to \.jsx?$ -v, --validate        use to validate translation file(s). path has to be a JSON file or directory. requires --schema <path>
     -e, --export <path>   export all translation keys FROM a JavaScript file or directory.
     -t, --target <path>   export all translation keys TO a JSON file. requires --export <path>.